MinecraftForge/Documentation/docs/datagen/server/recipes.md

 ### SimpleCookingRecipeBuilder

 `SimpleCookingRecipeBuilder` is used to generate smelting, blasting, smoking, and campfire cooking recipes.
 Additionally, custom cooking recipes using the `SimpleCookingSerializer` can also be data generated using this builder.
 The builder can be initialized via `#smelting`, `#blasting`, `#smoking`, `#campfireCooking`, or `#cooking` respectively.
-The recipe group and how the recipe is unlocked can be specified before saving.
+The recipe group and the recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildCraftingRecipes(writer)